 I wish I had a photo of us putting it together, but it really wasn’t that complicated.
 You’ll definitely need an extra set of arms, but we just gradually positioned the poles, and as we added each one, strung them all through with jute until they felt right for a teepee shape.
 When we were finished, we wrapped it around until it was secure.

-Because this tee pee is currently residing on the tile of our veranda, we used some hot glue to stabilize the bottoms on the floor.
+Because our no sew tee pee is currently residing on the tile of our veranda, we used some hot glue to stabilize the bottoms on the floor.
 When we’re finished, we’ll just pop it up.

 It’s not perfect, so let go of the notion and don’t let it drive you crazy if you decide to tackle this one.
 It’s fun and that’s all that matters.